ReFeXe/bldclcd3/README.md

-P4 = 0 - Fixed throttle (The speed buttons control only the PAS),  1 - The speed buttons control the total power
+P4 = 0 - Fixed throttle (The speed buttons control only the PAS),  1 - The speed buttons control the total power L3 - setting the power to 0 at 0 speed throttle and pas.
+Default - o